ICUBE grant-winning business turning food waste into wearables

 A chief problem in today’s fashion industry, she explains, is that most textiles are blended with the synthetic and non-renewable fiber polyester, rendering them unrecyclable.
-An alternative that has emerged in recent years is polylactic acid (PLA), a decomposable bioplastic that is being used for food packaging, medical implants and 3D printing.
+Steering away from the use of fossil fuels, decomposable bioplastics have emerged in recent years, which are being used for food packaging, medical implants and 3D printing.

-PLA is typically made from cornstock, but Ghotra doesn’t want to create competition for a crop already used for feedstock, human consumption and alternative fuel.
-Plus, she notes, there’s no need to plant more corn when there is an existing supply of unused post-industrial food waste— from growers, producers and retailers—containing the same biological building blocks for producing PLA.
+Decomposable bioplastics are typically made from cornstock, but Ghotra doesn’t want to create competition for a crop already used for feedstock, human consumption and alternative fuel.
+Plus, she notes, there’s no need to plant more corn when there is an existing supply of unused post-industrial food waste— from growers, producers and retailers—containing the same biological building blocks for producing their bioplastics.

 Recipient Jamie Lee, a U of T Rotman Commerce alumna, has also created a food-focused mobile app.
 Swate tracks the ingredients in your fridge and pantry, to help you know what to cook and when to cook it.
 After you scan your grocery receipt, the app will notify you when your spinach or eggs are about to expire.
 Swate will also suggest healthful, delicious recipes in the order of your food’s best-before dates.
 The goal is to help people make smarter food choices and save money while reducing household food waste.